 HOW TO APPLY FOR REGISTRATION OF A TRADEMARK IN RESPECT OF PARTICULAR GOODS OR SERVICES

-Goods and services are classified according to the International Classification of goods and services.
-Currently schedule IV of the Legislation provides a summary of list of such goods and services falling in different classes which is merely indicative.
+Goods and services are classified according to the International Classification of goods and services (NICE Classification Latest Edition) published by the World Intellectual Property Organization WIPO).
 The Registrar is the final authority in the determination of the class in which particular goods or services fall.
-The Schedule IV of the Legislation is annexed at the end of this questionnaire on trade marks.

 WHAT PURPOSE THE TRADEMARK SYSTEM SERVES